DMackRus/OSRS-Flipping-Assistant/README.md

 - Start tracking price data periodically and adding it to data folder.
 OSRS wiki only shows last 6 months.

-- Better x axis for graphs, using dates.

 - Investigate using runelite publicly available [wiki](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
 Has more up to date prices, and volume trends.

 - Add a requirements.txt to easily install dependancies

-- Add a display image for the item that is currently being plotted.

 ### Stretch goals